IS303-Steffen/p02-webscraping-general-conference/README.md

     - The “kicker” (the quote in different font before the main text)
     - The **number of times each book of scripture** is listed in the references side panel.
         - This is accessed by clicking the "Related Content" button (the one with some dots and lines) near the top right.
-        - Every time a book of scripture is mentioned (for example, "1 Nephi" increase the count for that book of scripture)
+        - Every time a book of scripture is mentioned (for example, "1 Nephi") increase the count for that book of scripture.
         - Some talks don't have any "Related Content".
 Make sure you still grab the speaker's name, title and kicker for those pages though.
 4. Store the aformentioned info in a copy of the `std_works` dictionary that is provided to you
     - For each talk, create a copy of the dictionary: `std_works_copy = std_works.copy()`